-Standards for Unit 18 Faculty School of Biological Sciences December 2022
+Standards for Unit 18 Faculty Department of Mathematics January 2023

-The School of Biological Sciences has determined the appointment and evaluation criteria for its members in order to provide measurement of a candidate's achievements and to aid in evaluation when acceleration is proposed.
-All members of the Non Senate Instructional Unit (Unit 18 Faculty) are evaluated in accordance with the Contract for Lecturers (IX) between University of California and the American Federation of Teachers (MOU).
+The Department of Mathematics has determined the appointment and evaluation criteria for its members in order to provide measurement of a candidate's achievements and to aid in evaluation when an increase of greater than two salary points and or three salary points on the salary scale is proposed.
+All members of the Non-Senate Instructional Unit (Unit 18 Faculty) are evaluated in accordance with the Contract for Lecturers (IX) between University of California and the American Federation of Teachers (MOU).